LearnPythonWithJupyter/learnpythonwithjupyter.github.io/README.md

-# learnpythonwithjupyter.github.io
+# Website of the book "Learn Python with Jupyter"

-Website of the book
+Find the website at https://www.learnpythonwithjupyter.com/